 [Wahab] I agree with the reviewer.
 This whole paragraph is not clear: “The approach records the execution of the program on the client side and compresses the generated data to the minimal required size that ensures that the reproduction is still achievable.
 This compression is also performed on the client side.
 Moreover, the approach keeps traces of all accessed documents in the operating system and also compresses/reduces them to the minimal.”
 What is the minimal data here?
 Why is this compression so important.
 Can you please rephrase or provide specific examples.

+The approach records the execution of the program on the client side and compresses the generated data.
+Moreover, the approach keeps traces of all accessed documents in the operating system and also compresses.

+Overall, the approach is able to reproduce on-field bugs using a file that are 70kb in average.

 R1.15.
 Page 4: l.39 typo in "JRapture"